itsallgonewrong/itsallgonewrong.github.io/start-small.md

 ## Avoid false certainty.
 Encourage **Weeknotes** as a form of regular communication to keep up to date with what teams are learning, decisions they are making, progress against goals and anything upcoming that you should be aware of.

+Read the weeknotes of the teams you are most invested in and ask follow up questions.

 > [Learn more about how to write weeknotes here](https://wow.how/to-/write-weeknotes)